julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 # Opening Ports<a id="orgheadline31"></a>

-Ensure these ports are open on the VM where these containers will run.
-Ask the cloud administrator for these ports to be open.
+[Ensure these ports are open](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-set-up-endpoints/) on the VM where these containers will run.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">